namanpareek21/mern-stack-ci-cd/README.md

 > [!Note]
 >  Make sure the ssh-public-key "eks-nodegroup-key is available in your aws account"
 #
-- <b id="Jenkins-worker">Setting up jenkins worker node</b>
+- <b id="Jenkins-worker">Setting up jenkins </b>
-  - Create a new EC2 instance (Jenkins Worker) with 2CPU, 8GB of RAM (t2.large) and 29 GB of storage and install java on it
+  - Create a new EC2 instance  with 2CPU, 8GB of RAM (t2.large) and 29 GB of storage and install java on it
   ```bash
   sudo apt update -y
   sudo apt install fontconfig openjdk-17-jre -y
   ```
-  - Create an IAM role with <mark>administrator access</mark> attach it to the jenkins worker node <mark>Select Jenkins worker node EC2 instance --> Actions --> Security --> Modify IAM role</mark>
+  - Create an IAM role with <mark>administrator access</mark> attach it to the jenkins <mark>Select Jenkins EC2 instance --> Actions --> Security --> Modify IAM role</mark>
   ![image](https://github.com/user-attachments/assets/1a9060db-db11-40b7-86f0-47a65e8ed68b)

   - Configure AWSCLI (<a href="https://github.com/DevMadhup/DevOps-Tools-Installations/blob/main/AWSCLI/AWSCLI.sh">Setup AWSCLI</a>)